• Skip to primary navigation

 Care of Cesarean Section Incision

-If you have had a C-Section, you do not need to cover your incision.
-Try to keep this area as clean and dry as possible.
-To clean your incision, lightly wash with antibacterial soap, rinse with water, and gently dry with a clean towel.
-Do not put any lotions, perfumes, or powders around the area unless prescribed by your physician.
+Clean your incision every day: lightly wash with antibacterial soap, rinse with water, and gently dry with a clean towel.
+Do not put any lotions, perfumes, or powders around the area unless prescribed by your doctor.

 Pelvic Rest